Baku Higher Oil School

-Baku Higher Oil School (Baki Ali Neft Məktəbi) is an institution of higher education in Baku, Azerbaijan.
+Baku Higher Oil School (Bakı Ali Neft Məktəbi) is an institution of higher education in Baku, Azerbaijan.

 History

 The Baku Higher Oil School (BHOS) was established as a subsidiary of SOCAR by the decree of the President of the Republic of Azerbaijan, Ilham Aliyev, dated 29 November 2011.

 The education process is based on the partnership with Heriot-Watt University (UK).

 Campuses

 Baku Higher Oil School is located in the White City district of the downtown Baku.
 A new campus at Bibiheybət district of Baku is to be built in 2017.

 Education

 In addition to their specializations, all first-year students study English, computers and Information and Communication Technologies at a high level.
 Instruction is conducted in English and in accordance with the requirements of the European Credit Transfer and Accumulation System.